firebolt-db/firebolt-db.github.io/docs/working-with-engines/system-engine.md

 # System Engine (Beta)
 {: .no_toc}

 Firebolt's system engine enables running various metadata-related queries without having to start an engine.
 The system engine is always available for you in all databases to select and use.

-{: .caution}
->**Beta Release**
->
->As we learn more from you, we may change the behavior and add new features.
-We will communicate any such changes.
-Your engagement and feedback are vital.

 The system engine supports running the following commands:
 * CREATE/ALTER/DROP DATABASE